docker/dotfiles/README.md

 ## Installation
 * first install the dependencies
-* clone this repository @git clone git://github.com/docker/dotfiles.git dotfiles@
+* clone this repository `git clone git://github.com/docker/dotfiles.git dotfiles`
-* run the bootstrap script @./bootstrap.sh@
+* run the bootstrap script `./bootstrap.sh`

 ## Customization
 For further customization create the .zsh.extra file in the $HOME